Low-cost airline says move is part of plan to access 'most innovative financing structures available' in the market

 With respect to the AFIC structure, Marsh, a global leader in insurance brokerage and innovative risk management solutions, served as broker and the insurance was provided by a consortium of four leading global insurance companies - Allianz, Axis Capital, Fidelis and Sompo International.

-Arbind Kumar, senior vice president, finance at flydubai, said: This is the next step in flydubai’s evolution of its financing structures and we will continue to consider new financing structures at competitive pricing levels that support the needs of the airline.”For all the latest UAE news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Arbind Kumar, senior vice president, finance at flydubai, said: This is the next step in flydubai’s evolution of its financing structures and we will continue to consider new financing structures at competitive pricing levels that support the needs of the airline.”For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.